sjtalkar/milestone2_waterwells_deepnote/doc/assets/precipitation.md

 The stations are sparsely positioned and we have to derive/impute the precipitation information from a few stations' data that is available, for other townships where a station is not located.

 ### How did we remediate these issues?
-For TownshipRanges where a station is not situated, the average of precipitation of the entire region will be allocated.
+For Township-Ranges where a station is not situated, the average of precipitation of the entire region will be allocated.